dglaesel/NumODE/README.md

 # NumODE - Explicit and Implicit Runge-Kutta for ODEs

+Executive Summary: This repo is a teaching lab for solving ordinary differential equations in Python.
+It implements a small collection of time-stepping methods (explicit Euler, explicit and adaptive Runge-Kutta, implicit Euler, implicit Runge-Kutta) and applies them to textbook problems (logistic growth, Lorenz system, oscillators).
+Running the provided drivers generates plots and PDFs that compare methods, study stability/accuracy, and show adaptive step-size behavior.

 Programming exercises 1-5 in one place.
 The code now covers explicit Euler, explicit Runge-Kutta, adaptive embedded RK (Bogacki-Shampine 3(2)), implicit Euler (general and linear) and a generic implicit Runge-Kutta solver.